 I love the confetti so much I used it on a piece of furniture here......You'll Never Believe What I Did With Confetti.

-These coasters make great gifts and they won’t break the bank either.
-Your friends would love a set of coasters ( insert Kathy smiley face).Leave me a comment.
-Have a great day and I’ll see you tomorrow.
+These coasters make great gifts and they won't break the bank either.
+Your friends would love a set of confetti coasters, trust me.
+Have a great day and thanks for being here.
 Kathy